anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Divide each difficulty into as many parts as is feasible and necessary to resolve it.
+Quote: A monarchy conducted with infinite wisdom and infinite benevolence is the most perfect of all possible governments.

-By: René Descartes
+By: Ezra Stiles